svjt78/lens2pdf/README.md

 xcodebuild -version
 ```

-Quick Start (iOS Simulator)
+Quick Start (iOS Simulator, Flutter)

-See also `SIMULATOR_DEPLOY.md` for copy‑paste one‑liners.
+See also `LAUNCHING_FLUTTER_APP.md` for a detailed walkthrough.

 ```
 # From repo root